Finder may earn compensation from partners, but editorial opinions are our own. Advertiser Disclosure

 What are the benefits of business loans and investors?

 - Repayment.
 Once you repay the amount of the loan and interest, you’re free of your agreement with the lender.
-With a fixed term business loan, you’ll also know the exact amount you’ll repay over the life of the loan.
+Get a fixed-term business loan with predictable monthly payments With a fixed term business loan, you’ll also know the exact amount you’ll repay over the life of the loan.

 - Retain ownership.
 You get to keep the same ownership over your business as when you started the loan.